Sunday, May 14, 2023

 What happens if I ignore my plantar fasciitis?

-If you ignore the symptoms of plantar fasciitis (often mis-spelt planters fasciitis, plantar fashitis or planter tendon) then you may compromise the way you walk or exercise.
-So aside from the progressively worsening foot symptoms, you may also start to develop pains that involve other parts of your body like knee, hip or back pain, and so its important to seek plantar fasciitis relief although my experience is that patients in the main want a plantar fasciitis cure.
+If you ignore the symptoms of plantar fasciitis (often mis-spelt "planters fasciitis", "plantar fashitis" or "planter tendon") then you may compromise the way you walk or exercise.
+So aside from the progressively worsening foot symptoms, you may also start to develop pains that involve other parts of your body like knee, hip or back pain.
+It's important to try and deal with plantar fasciitis and the underlying causes as early as possible.

 What is the treatment for plantar fasciitis?

-Most people who have plantar fasciitis heel pain recover fully but it can sometimes take months and self-help plantar fasciitis treatments are really important.
-I think its important that you calibrate your expectations at the outset, as there is no miracle cure for plantar fasciitis and even if you work at it, it could be months before things improve.
+Most people who have plantar fasciitis heel pain recover fully but it can sometimes take months or even longer providing you do the right things.
+Self-help plantar fasciitis treatments are really hard to find which is why I wrote this article.
+I think its important that you calibrate your expectations at the outset, as there is no miracle cure for plantar fasciitis and even if you work at it, it could be months before things improve but rest assured, most cases do improve.
 Below are my plantar fasciitis treatment recommendations, many of which you can do straight away, others will require the help of a specialist:

 Pain killers

-Paracetamol (acetaminophen) which includes brand names such as Panadol, Tylenol or Actamin can be useful.
-As well as anti-inflammatory drugs such as ibuprofen, which includes brand names such as Nurofen, Advil or Motrin.
+Paracetamol (acetaminophen) which includes brand names such as Panadol, Tylenol, Biogesic, Fervex, Saridon, or Actamin can be useful.
+As well as anti-inflammatory drugs such as ibuprofen, which includes brand names such as Nurofen, Advil, or Motrin.
 Taking paracetamol and ibuprofen together is a useful combination for plantar fasciitis pain relief.
-You must of course always speak to your healthcare professional before taking any medication to check they are safe for you.
-There are some topical pain-killing medications like anti-inflammatory creams that can be purchased over the counter and providing you follow their instructions they can be useful as well.
+You must of course always speak to your healthcare professional before taking any medication to check they are safe for you and that you don't have risk factors such as stomach ulcers.
+There are some topical pain-killing medications like anti-inflammatory creams that can be purchased over the counter, such as Voltarol gel, Ibulieve, Voltaren gel, Fisiocrem, etc. Providing you follow their instructions they can be useful as well.

 Ice